Tai Kamiya: Critical reception

 In a series of online polls conducted on Toei Animation's Digimon website, Tai was ranked 3rd by Japanese voters as their favorite DigiDestined.
 When the same question was asked three more times, his rank fell to 6th, rose to 4th, and finally landed at 5th.
 IGN listed him as 62nd best animated character, praising his ability to admit his mistakes and his relationship with his Digimon partner, Agumon, which made one of the most popular characters from the '90s.
 In a poll he was voted as the 5th "Which catcher/trainer would take home the gold?"

 Multiple writers for manga and anime have commented on Tai's character.
 IGN listed how Tai forces Agumon to evolve into SkullGreymon as one of the best moments from the first Digimon anime.
 Additionally, Tai and Koromon's brief return to the real world as listed as another moment due to Tai's brief interactions with his younger sister, Kari.
 Crunchyroll agreed, finding this episode showed Tai's flaws for the first time in the anime and how it resulted in SkullGreymon's evolution.
-Anime News Network highly praised Tai's character in the first series due to how he matures as a kid due to how he takes care of his sister most notably when she was sick and he got tired of seeing her inside the house while her parents were busy at work.
+Anime News Network highly praised Tai's character in the first series due to how he matures as a kid due to how he takes care of his sister, most notably when she was sick and he got tired of seeing her inside the house while her parents were busy at work.
 Additionally, the site commented on Tai and Yamato's misrelationship due to their multiple differences that made them often clash.
-Retro Junk liked for how he looks after his group and that despite his issues, his friends respect him.
-THEM Anime Reviews liked the rivalry between Tai and Yamato, citing that at the same time both are similar character due to the two of them being big brothers who are often worried about their siblings.
+Retro Junk liked how he looks after his group and that despite his issues, his friends respect him.
+THEM Anime Reviews liked the rivalry between Tai and Yamato, citing that at the same time both are similar characters due to the two of them being big brothers who are often worried about their siblings.
 The same site also praised Joshua Seth for making Tai more appealing.
 Adam "OMEGA" Arnold from Animefringe praised the amount of focus given to Tai's character in the trilogy film Digimon: The Movie alongside other present characters.
 Shamus Kelley from Den of Geek also acclaimed Seth's acting in the movie due to the multiple emotions Tai shows across the trilogy as well as how the character tries to handle his relationship with Sora.
 In the book Anime Classics Zettai!: 100 Must-See Japanese Animation Masterpieces, Brian Camp stated that Tai's apparent relationship with Sora who is later revealed to be interested into Matt was well handled as due to the characters' ages in contrast to other Western series.